 This type of cover is designed to pay a lump sum in the event of serious illness or death of a shareholder.
 The lump sum would usually be payable to the remaining shareholder(s) to provide them with the funds required to purchase the company shares from the ill party or their estate/beneficiaries.

-Directors’ share agreements may provide for the remaining directors to purchase the shares of other shareholding directors should they die.
-However, there is a risk that the remaining directors may not have sufficient funds to hand when a fellow director passes away unexpectedly.
+Shareholder agreements often include provisions for the remaining directors to buy the shares of any deceased shareholding directors.
+Nevertheless, there is a possibility that the remaining directors might not have enough funds readily available when a fellow shareholding director passes away unexpectedly.

-- The life insurance policy, paying out a sum assured following the death or critical illness of the shareholder.
+- The life insurance policy that pays out a sum assured in the event of a shareholder’s death or critical illness.

-- A legal agreement which sets out the rights and obligations of the remaining shareholders to purchase the shares of the deceased.
+- A legal agreement that outlines the rights and obligations of the remaining shareholders in purchasing the shares of the deceased shareholder.

 The Legal Agreement